Nathan-Larue/technical-interview-ledn/README.md

 ### Libraries
 When it comes to web applications, using libraries gives us a lot of leverage in terms of efficiency.
 As I wanted to work on my _React_ skills, I decided to do most of the UI components by myself.
 If this project would have been a more long-term endeavor, I would have used libraries for flexible components such as `Datagrids` (for the table) and `Popovers` (for the filtering panels).

+### Debounce
+I decided to use a debounce to make it easier on the filtering and ordering.
+The debounce is set for 300ms.

 ## Possible Improvements

 ### Disabling the sort